 NEC prides itself on its director elections.
 The election process reflects one of the Seven Cooperative Principles - democratic member control: one member, one vote.

-Nueces Electric Cooperative is member-owned and is governed by a ten (10) person, member-elected board of directors.
-These directors represent the ten member directorate districts of the cooperative.
+Nueces Electric Cooperative is member-owned and is governed by an eight (8) person, member-elected board of directors.
+These directors represent the eight member directorate districts of the cooperative.